Bike Across Tuscany - Guided

 Ride through Classic Tuscany

 Highlights: Picture Perfect Tuscany

 We’ll leave the province of Florence to enter its historic rival's territory: Siena, on the way passing through the charming ceramics town of Montelupo Fiorentino.
-A climb takes us up to a delightful ridge road which we’ll follow to our destination.
+A climb takes us up to a ridge road which we’ll follow to tonight's destination.
 We are in quintessential Tuscany here, with cypress trees, olive groves and vineyards spread out across the surrounding landscape.
 This evening’s destination, Colle di Val d’Elsa, is a classic walled medieval Tuscan town on a hill, still full of charm and history.
-You’ll enjoy exploring its cobblestoned streets and alleyways.
+You’ll enjoy exploring its cobble-stoned streets and alleyways.